Cristalino II State Park: History

 The Cristalino State Park in the municipality of Alta Floresta was created by decree 1.471 of June 9, 2000 with an area of 66,900 hectares.

 The Cristalino II State Park was created by decree 2.628 of 30 May 2001 to fully protect the biological, physical and landscape resources of the primary forests, rapids, waterfalls and archaeological sites.

 These two contiguous parks together have an area of 184900 ha.

 Since creation the parks have been threatened by invasions of farmers supported by state and local politicians.

 At the start of 2002 the governor Dante de Oliveira sent two messages to the Mato Grosso Legislative Assembly proposing to reduce the parks by 72400 ha, or 42% of their total area.
 The justification was to eliminate land that had already been converted to pasture.
 In December 2002 a federal judge found that the state government had carried out improper sales of land, made the federal Instituto Nacional de Colonização e Reforma Agrária (INCRA) the owner of the lands and gave the federal Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) administrative responsibility.

-Attempts were made to destroy all bridges on the Nhandu River, which carried most of the illegally extracted wood, to impose fines and prosecution for logging, and to evict squatters.
+Attempts were made to destroy all bridges on the Nhandú River, which carried most of the illegally extracted wood, to impose fines and prosecution for logging, and to evict squatters.
 This action was dropped at the end of 2003 and the squatters remained, while deforestation continued.
 INCRA made plans to settle about 5,000 families of landless rural workers in the Novo Mundo municipality, adding about 20,000 people to the existing population of 3,590.

 Negotiations over the park were taken to Brasilia, where the Ministry of the Environment authorized continued logging while the case was being studied.

-In June 2005 the State Environmental Foundation (FEMA) was extinguished and replaced by SEMA, and a federal supreme court preliminary injunction returned control to the state.
+In June 2005 the State Environmental Foundation (FEMA) was disbanded and replaced by SEMA, and a federal supreme court preliminary injunction returned control to the state.

 SEMA was to reactivate the surveillance post and would be supported by police and environmental agents in preventing further invasions.

 Disputes continued.
 The state deputies approved law 8.616 in 2006 to reduce the park area, the governor vetoed this law in response to public pressure, and the deputies overthrew his veto.

 A judicial order of 26 January 2007 suspended law 8.616.

 Ordinance 142 of 5 November 2007 created the consultative council for the Cristalino and Cristalino II state parks.

 A management plan was issued in 2009.

 At this time the farms, settlements and logging operations in the park remained, and the discussion on how to resolve the situation were continuing.

 Ordinance 31 of 19 March 2010 approved the management plan of the two parks, which was revised in 2014.

 On 17 October 2014 SEMA called on landowners and squatters to submit claims pending regularization of land ownership in the park.